Notgnoshi/csvizmo/README.md

 ## csvdelta

+Calculate the inter-row deltas for a CSV column.
 Useful for understanding the time between events.
 Also supports mean-centering a column, or centering it around a specific value.

 ```sh
 $ csvdelta --column foo <<EOF